 To browse major papers, please visit our collection of Major Papers.

 This online database contains the full-text of PhD dissertations and Masters’ theses of University of Windsor students from 1954 forward.

 These documents are made available for personal study and research purposes only, in accordance with the Canadian Copyright Act and the Creative Commons license—CC BY-NC-ND (Attribution, Non-Commercial, No Derivative Works).
 Under this license, works must always be attributed to the copyright holder (original author), cannot be used for any commercial purposes, and may not be altered.
 Any other use would require the permission of the copyright holder.

 For additional inquiries, please contact Mita Williams via email (firstname.lastname@example.org) or by telephone at 519-253-3000 ext.
 3855.

-Dissolution of tin in hydrochloric acid., Alex W. K. Lui
+A kinetic study of tin dissolution., Alex W. K. Lui

 A new time-of-flight mass spectrometer., Richard M. Lum

 The novels of William Golding: A dominance of theme., A. A. MacKinnon

 An investigation into synthetic routes to optically active trityl systems., Joseph M. Prokipcak